FTC23368/SalesCompAgentDuplicate/Documentation/NEXTSTEPS.md

 2. Embeddings migration plan - Save documents in Firestore and include the entire doucment in the prompt.

+3. I have to consider on how to reduce the response time.
+Currently, it is taking very long.
+Plus, if possible, I'd like the agent to start streaming the response and not take the entire time thinking..

 3. contest agent RAG setup